gauteh/lieer/docs/index.md

 **`lastmod`** is the latest synced Notmuch database revision.
 Anything changed after this revision will be pushed on [`gmi push`](#ush).

+**`limit`** is the parameter which limits the number of messages to be saved in the local database.
+It affects all the pull and push commands and removes older messages to keep the number of messages less than the limit specified.
+Further, the older messages are removed in a way as to not leave any incomplete threads.
+This limit can be removed using `gmi set --unset-limit`.

+*Important:* If the limit parameter is changed to a value which is greater than one set previously, the next pull will not be able to fetch extra mails to fill upto the limit.
+So, a forced pull `gmi pull -f` needs to be performed.
+This situation would not arise if the new limit parameter is less than the older limit, as the partial pull will limit the number of messages by itself.

 **`Timeout`** is the timeout in seconds used for the HTTP connection to GMail. `0` means the forever or system error/timeout, [whichever occurs first](https://github.com/gauteh/lieer/issues/83#issuecomment-396487919).

 **`File extension`** is an optional argument to include the specified extension in local file names (e.g., `mbox`) which can be useful for indexing them with third-party programs.